Newton's Corpuscular Model of Light & Huygens' Wave Model of Light

 The wave model could not explain quantum mechanical phenomena of light including the photoelectric effect, Compton effect and Raman effect

 A major breakdown of the wave theory occurred in the late 1880s when scientists first discovered that, under certain conditions, light could eject electrons from the atoms of several metals.

-Determination of speed of light was thought as ‘critical’ to settle the controversy between Newton’s particle theory of light and Huygens’ wave model.
+Determination of speed of light contributed to the shift from Newton's corpuscular model of light to Huygens' wave model.

-Newton proposed the boundary between adjacent media would exert a force on light corpuscles therefore accelerating them à bringing them to a greater speed
+Newton proposed the boundary between adjacent media would exert a force on light corpuscles therefore causing them to accelerate.
+When light corpuscles enter a medium with greater refractive index (e.g. from air to water), the force of attraction is stronger and thus they will increase in velocity.

-Huygens proposed that light waves would travel slower in a denser medium.
-This was experimentally validated as speed of light in water is slower than in air.
+In contrast, Huygens proposed that light waves would travel slower in a medium with greater refractive index.
+This was experimentally validated Foucault as he determined that the speed of light in water is slower than in air.